ca2/.github/profile/windows.md

 Instead of doing steps described below, you can download and run [https://windows.ca2.store/code.exe](https://windows.ca2.store/code.exe).

 ### Unicode UTF-8 for worldwide language support
-In this framework, some variables are named using unicode characters.
-In order to compile you must set this feature on your windows machine.
+In this framework, some variables are named using unicode characters in source code.
+In order to compile such source code you must set this feature on the windows machine where you are going to setup this ca2 Software Development Environment.
 Download and run [https://windows.ca2.store/utf8.reg](https://windows.ca2.store/utf8.reg) and restart machine.

 ### tool-windows